openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 [TextInput](../reference/arkui-ts/ts-basic-components-textinput.md)

 ## How do I set the caret position to the start point for when the \<TextInput> component obtains focus?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+(API version 9)

 **Symptom**